oneplus1000/smalljs/README.md

 - Remove all comments.

-- Justify space in javascript code.
+- Reduce unnecssary space in javascript code.

 ##Usage